 Two of the project that didn’t survive last year (the Scorecoin and Philosopher Stones) failed for the second time.
 Both launched in 2013 and failed the following year, apparently before resurrecting in 2017 as a response to the bull market.

-Coinopsy classifies dead coin in four categories determined by whether the failure of the cryptocurrency resulted from a joke, an abandoned project, a scam or an initial coin offering.
+Coinopsy classifies dead coins into four categories determined by whether the failure of the cryptocurrency resulted from a joke, an abandoned project, a scam, or an initial coin offering.